h4cc/awesome-elixir/README.md

 ## Code Analysis
 *Libraries and tools for code base analysis, parsing, and manipulation.*

-* [belvedere](https://github.com/nirvana/belvedere) - An example of CircleCI integration with Elixir .
+* [belvedere](https://github.com/nirvana/belvedere) - An example of CircleCI integration with Elixir.
 * [coverex](https://github.com/alfert/coverex) - Coverage Reports for Elixir.
 * [credo](https://github.com/rrrene/credo) - A static code analysis tool with a focus on code consistency and teaching Elixir.
 * [dialyxir](https://github.com/jeremyjh/dialyxir) - Mix tasks to simplify use of Dialyzer in Elixir projects.